 Project: War anomie In this project, the obscure practices and rhetoric of the war is analysed, the emotions and moral of the war, human interaction during horrific captivity and escape but also the…

 Project: War sociology – renewed analysis of ethnographic material from Bosnia This project analyses verbally depicted experiences of survivors from the war in Bosnia and Herzegovina.

-Project: Successful collaboration.
-Described and observed experiences of youth care Previous collaboration research shows that problems and conflicts sometimes arise as a part of collaboration.
-This pr…
+Project: Successful collaboration Previous collaboration research shows that problems and conflicts sometimes arise as a part of collaboration.
+This project analyses successful cooperation.

 Project: Social wounds and civil repair following forced migration – a case study of narratives of suffering, ethics and morals among Swedish volunteers, social workers and young migrants